ROLLER BEARING HUBS

 The Sarven hub was probably one of the more widely used hub styles in its day and is still a reliable hub today.
 When interested in keeping that Doctor’s buggy or spring wagon original, this is the hub to use.
 After the wheel is assembled, the boxing from the old style axle is fitted into the core to provide a reliable, true running wheel.
 These Sarven style hubs are still available from a 1” spoke up to a 2” spoke.
 Prices include cores and flanges.

-We also turn our own wooden wagon hubs, complete with mortising, bands set and a 1¾” center bore.
+We also turn our own wooden wagon hubs, complete with mortising, bands set and bored to fit your boxing.
 We build these for $295.00 each.
 The hub on the right has been turned and mortises bored while the hub on the left has been center bored and hub bands set (ready to build a wheel on).
-If I have accurate measurements, or better yet, the old boxing, we’ll taper bore the center to fit the boxing for you.